 The practice had an appointment system to respond to patients' needs.
 Patients who requested an urgent appointment were offered an appointment the same day.
 Patients had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
+A recent audit of waiting times showed that 89 - 90% of patients were seen on time.

-The staff took part in an emergency on-call arrangement with dentists working in the practice.
+The staff took part in an emergency on-call arrangement with the 111 out of hour's service and patients were directed to the appropriate out of hours service.

-The practice website, information folder and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was closed.
+The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.